mr-freeman/BondEngine/README.md

 ![BondEngine](https://github.com/bondarenko-me/BondEngine/blob/master/logo.png)

-Lightweight and flexible Win32 x64 game engine, written in C++17.
+A lightweight and flexible 3D Game Engine, written in C++17, divided into architectural parts, in particular 'Components'.
+Easy to use.
+And my last C++ project so far.

 Components
 ---------
 - Core
 - Render
 - Input
+- Script
 - Sound
-- Script
 - Game
 - Utility